Somerset Family Adventures

 Chew Valley Animal Park

-Discover all the interesting animals at Chew Valley Animal Park with animal encounters and keeper talks.
+Discover all the interesting animals at Chew Valley Animal Park with animal encounters, keeper talks and loads of interactive activities.

 North Somerset Bird of Prey Centre, Congresbury

-Visit the North Somerset Bird of Prey Centre during the Open Day on Sunday 2nd June 2024 and other dates throughout the year.
-See over 60 resident birds of prey, exotic mammals and reptiles.
+Visit the North Somerset Bird of Prey Centre during the Open Day on Sunday 1st June 2025 and other dates throughout the year.
+See over 60 resident birds of prey, mammals and reptiles.

 Palette and Pasture, nr Frome

-Palette and Pasture Round Bail Trail is back for half term.
+Palette and Pasture Mini Beast Bail Trail is back for half term.
 Enjoy strolling around the fields on the farm and work out which bale is who.
 Complete your activity sheet and choose your book at the end.

 Somerset Sheep Trekking

-Visit a working farm for this truly unique, family friendly farm experience.
-Meet our lovable, friendly sheep and lead them on a stroll across fields and into woodland.
+Visit a working farm for this truly unique, family-friendly farm experience.
+Meet their lovable, friendly sheep and lead them on a stroll across fields and into woodland.
 The activity is great for a fun, family day out or a cute escape to the countryside and is suitable for young and old alike.

 Somerset Alpaca trekking